caturo1/Scyclone/README.md

 - The onnx library is now linked statically.
 No more need to download the onnx library via homebrew or via the github repository.
 Also the binaries are now notarized.
 - For Windows at the moment only release builds are supported.
 Debug builds will be supported with future updates.
 - The AU plugin has not been tested with Logic yet.
 Logic support will come in futher updates.
+- For further information on creating your own build with CMake, colsult their [guide](https://cmake.org/cmake/help/latest/guide/user-interaction/index.html#guide:User%20Interaction%20Guide)

 ## Training
 Discover how to train your own RAVE-Models for Scyclone with our comprehensive step-by-step guide:
 - [Scyclone-AI](https://github.com/Torsion-Audio/Scyclone-AI/)

+## Contribution Guidelines

+Contributions are welcome!
+For more information, see the [Contribution Guidelines](./CONTRIBUTIONS.md)

+## Code of Conduct

+If you intend to participate in the development of this project, please adhere to our [Code of Conduct](./CONDUCT.md)

 ## References